partio-scout/hanki/README.md

   npm run dev-setup

+To remove development and test databases, you can run:

+  sudo -u postgres npm run dev-teardown

+Or, if you're using OS X:

+  npm run dev-teardown

-If you have already installed the app and need to reset the database, you can:
+If you simply want to reset the database contents you can:

   ./scripts/reset-db.sh